The Netherlands early Summer 2017 – Edam

 Kathammer Molen Windmill

 This mill was built around 1650.
-It burned down in 1896 and was rebuild.
-In 1911 the blades and the roof were removed and the mill became a pumping station.
-In 1986 the mill was finally restored and operates again
+It burned down in 1896 and was rebuilt.
+In 1911 the blades and the roof were removed, and the mill became a pumping station.
+In 1986 the mill was finally restored and is operating again.

 Team green